Led Lenser H7 Headlamp

 The straps can be adjusted pretty easily to almost any head size and the balance between the front and back elements is perfect.
 I’m usually pretty fussy about stuff on my head, even light hats and sunglasses become annoying quickly, but this headlamp never bothered me.

 Also, the lamp comes with a neoprene pouch for storage.
-It’s neat and cute, but we never carry in the backcountry.
+It’s neat and cute, but we never take it to the backcountry.

 Well, there’s the main on/off switch, doing exactly what it’s supposed to.
 It’s a small button, but most of the time I don’t have a problem hitting it even with gloves on.
 It would not be possible with mitts or very thick gloves, though.